 Set in the southwestern Pacific Ocean, New Zealand is a beautiful country with a population of just 4.8 million people.
-The country we all fell in love with thanks to The Lord of the Rings Trilogy, welcomed 3.73 million foreign visitors in 2017, 6.7 percent more than the previous year.
-As tourism rises, the government of New Zealand will introduce the eTA New Zealand, a travel authority to visit the country.
+The country that was made famous by The Lord of the Rings Trilogy, welcomes millions of foreign visitors year after year.
+As tourism rises, the government of New Zealand has introduced the eTA New Zealand, a travel authority to visit the nation.

-The eTA for New Zealand, an Electronic Travel Authority, is a visa waiver that will be launched in July 2019.
-Citizens of 60 eligible countries will be able to obtain this travel authority by completing the New Zealand eTA application form.
-To successfully obtain this visa waiver, applicants will be required to provide their personal details and passport information.
+Foreign travellers are now able to obtain this travel authority by completing the New Zealand eTA application form.
+To successfully obtain this visa waiver, applicants are required to provide their personal details and passport information.

 Why visit New Zealand?